 Create Combinations of the Same Pattern

 One of my favorite patterns is the UV Thread Frenchie.
 It can be tied in any combination of colors you like.
 My confidence color for this pattern is an olive thread, dark green wire, with a pink ice dub hot spot.
 Some size combination of this pattern is usually on my rig through the major mayfly hatch season (March-June).
 There have been times when every trout I caught on a given day during that stretch was on this pattern.
-The diagram below shows this pattern tied with three different sized beads but all on a size 16 jig hook.
-Using jig hooks with slotted tungsten beads allows me to under-size a fly and over size a fly.
+The diagram below shows this pattern tied with three different-sized beads, but all on a size 16 jig hook.
+Using jig hook with slotted tungsten beads allows me to undersize and oversize a fly.

-When I first started tying, I used to try to make everything proportional.
-I thought the over weighted flies looked odd.
-What I learned, however, is the trout don’t think they look odd at all.
+When I first started tying, I tried to make everything proportional.
+I thought the over-weighted flies looked odd.
+What I learned, however, is that the trout don’t think they look odd at all.
 They eat them just fine.

 Organizing By Bead Size

-When it comes to organizing the flies, I have found using small boxes loaded with bugs with one sized bead works for me.
-I tend to use the three sizes you see in the photo (3.2, 2.8, and 2.4) the most.
+When it comes to organizing the flies, I have found that using small boxes loaded with bugs, each with one-sized bead, works for me.
+I tend to use the three sizes shown in the photo (3.2, 2.8, and 2.4) most often.
 So I carry a box of each.
-During high water or when fishing really fast currents, I will use beads larger than 3.2.
+During high water or when fishing in really fast currents, I will use beads larger than 3.2.
 Likewise, I will sometimes go down to beads as small as 2.0 mm or 1.5 (I love these on dry/dropper rigs).
 But I don’t feel like I need to carry as many.
 That’s just what works for me.

 Create a System that Works for You

-The critical concept here is having a system of organization that will allow you to easily increase or decrease weight in your rig by simply changing your files.
-You will want a system that allows you to easily distinguish between the sizes.
-I keep it simple by thinking of it as small, medium, or large (2.4 mm, 2.8 mm, 3.2 mm).
-From time to time I need an XS (2.0 mm) or and XL (4.0 mm) for high water or low water.
+The critical concept here is having an organizational system that allows you to easily increase or decrease the weight of your rig by simply changing your files.
+You will want a system that lets you easily distinguish between sizes.
+I keep it simple by thinking of it in terms of small, medium, or large (2.4 mm, 2.8 mm, 3.2 mm).
+From time to time, I need an XS (2.0 mm) or an XL (4.0 mm) for high water or low water.

 However you choose to organize your nymphs, the most important step is to identify your confidence bugs and have them tied in a variety of weights.
 By focusing less on the pattern and more on the weight, you will spend more time getting consistent drifts and netting more trout.